Magnon-photon coupling in a non-collinear magnetic insulator Cu$_2$OSeO$_3$

 Coupling strengths $g_1$ and $g_2$ depended strongly on temperature\,\cite{SM}.
 In the ferrimagnetic phase, the effective number of spins is proportional to the net magnetization, and we found that the temperature dependence of the coupling rate could be fitted by square-root function of the net magnetization which is in good agreement with the results of studies of strong coupling in collinear ferrimagnetic systems\,\cite{Maier-Flaig2017}.
 In our experiments, anticrossing behavior was independent of microwave probe power, consistent with observations of strong coupling in other systems\,\cite{Chiorescu2010,Huebl2013,Abdurakhimov2015}.

 In order to study magnon-photon coupling in non-collinear spin textures, we performed measurements at low magnetic fields where the system exhibits helical and conical magnetic phases (see Fig.\,\ref{figure-low-field-features},\ref{figure-helimagnon-coupling}).
 We found that the frequency of a cavity resonance depended on the applied external magnetic field not only in the ferrimagnetic phase, but also in the helical and conical states (Fig.\,\ref{figure-low-field-features}(a-b)).
 We identify two features in microwave response at magnetic field values $H_{c1}$ and $H_{c2}$ which can be attributed to helical and conical magnetic phase transitions in Cu$_2$OSeO$_3$, respectively (see Fig.\,\ref{figure-low-field-features}(c)).
 The observed transition from helical to conical phases is relatively smooth, which can be related to the fact that in the helical phase the spin system forms a multidomain structure of flat helices\,\cite{Seki2012a}, and, since the external dc magnetic field was not aligned along the high symmetry directions of the crystal structure in our measurements, domains gradually reoriented themselves with the increase of the magnetic field\,\cite{Schwarze2015}.
-The value of the magnetic field $H_{c2}$ of the conical-to-ferrimagnetic transition was found to be dependent on the direction of magnetic field sweep (Fig.\,\ref{figure-low-field-features}(a-b)).
-This hysteretic behavior was observed only at low temperatures $T\lesssim 40K$, and it can be related to the competition between the conical state and the unusual ``tilted conical'' state recently reported in\,\cite{Qian2018}.